Iskandeur/lawa-tu/README.md

 4.  **Authentication:**
     *   **Master Token (Recommended):**
         *   If `GOOGLE_KEEP_MASTER_TOKEN` is *not* in your `.env` file, the scripts will attempt to retrieve it from your system keyring.
-        *   If not found in keyring, the script will guide you through an OAuth flow: You'll visit a Google URL, authorize access, and paste back a temporary OAuth token (`oauth2rt_...`).
+        *   If not found in keyring, the script will guide you through an OAuth flow: You\'ll visit a Google URL, authorize access, and paste back a temporary OAuth token (`oauth2rt_...`).
 The script uses `gpsoauth` to exchange this for a long-lived Master Token.
         *   The script will attempt to save the obtained Master Token to your system keyring for future use.
 You can also manually add it to the `.env` file.
         *   **Security:** Master Tokens grant broad access.
 Keep yours secure.
 Use keyring if possible.
     *   **App Password (Alternative):**